yeraldinm/containerization/README.md

 ## Design

 Containerization executes each Linux container inside of its own lightweight virtual machine.
-Provide a dedicated IP address to the container to remove the need for individual port forwarding.

-Containers achieve sub-second start times using an optimized [Linux kernel configuration](/kernel) and a small init system.
+Clients can create dedicated IP addresses for every container to remove the need for individual port forwarding.
+Containers achieve sub-second start times using an optimized [Linux kernel configuration](/kernel) and a minimal root filesystem with a lightweight init system.

 [vminitd](/vminitd) is a small init system, which is a subproject within Containerization.
 `vminitd` is spawned as the initial process inside of the virtual machine and provides a GRPC API over vsock.